marcologous/Open-Sauce-Fonts/README.md

 ## Usage Guidelines
 - **Branding & UI:** Use Open Sauce Sans for crisp UI labels, Open Sauce One for a neutral look, and Open Sauce Two for softer, rounded applications.
 - **Pairing:** Combine bold weights for headings with regular or book weights for body text to maintain readability at small sizes.
-- **Credits:** Please attribute the design to Alfredo Marco Pradil and Creative Sauce when appropriate.
+- **Credits:** Please attribute the design to Alfredo Marco Pradil when appropriate.

 ## Type Specimens
 Below are sample spreads showcasing the family.
 The linked assets remain unchanged from the original project.